Guidelines for Emailing Campus Audiences

 - Requests to send an email distribution multiple times to the same audience should specify the number of times along with the dates of distribution.
 Such requests will be evaluated on a case-by-case basis.

-- Keep The Daily Cougar and UH News Digest, the university’s electronic faculty/staff newsletter, in mind as possible alternative communication vehicles.
+- Keep The Daily Cougar as well as your college- or division- affiliated newsletters in mind as possible alternative communication vehicles.
 Additionally, the university’s homepage offers an opportunity to promote your event.